HackerBschor/df-music-scores-restoration/README.md

 ## Work Breakdown structure

-In the following table we break down the tasks and the estimated amount of time needed to complete them.
+In the following table, we break down the tasks and the estimated amount of time needed to complete them.

 | Task                  | Estimated Time         |